Rayner will ‘do right thing and step down’ if found to have committed crime

 “I have always said that integrity and accountability are important in politics.
 That’s why it’s important that this is urgently looked at, independently and without political interference.

-“The questions raised relate to a time before I was an MP and I have set out my family’s circumstances and taken expert tax and legal advice.
-I look forward to setting out the facts with the relevant authorities at the earliest opportunity.”

-His deputy has faced scrutiny about whether she paid the right amount of tax on the 2015 sale of her council house because of confusion over whether it was her principal residence.
+Ms Rayner has faced scrutiny about whether she paid the right amount of tax on the 2015 sale of her Stockport council house because of confusion over whether it was her principal residence.

-Ms Rayner has rejected suggestions in a book by former Tory deputy chairman Lord Ashcroft that she failed to properly declare her main home.
+She has rejected suggestions in a book by former Tory deputy chairman Lord Ashcroft that she failed to properly declare her main home and dismissed the attacks in recent weeks as a political smear.

-The unauthorised biography alleges that she bought her former council house, in Vicarage Road in Stockport, Greater Manchester, with a 25% discount in 2007 under the right-to-buy scheme.
+The unauthorised biography alleges that she bought the property with a 25% discount in 2007 under the right-to-buy scheme introduced by former Conservative prime minister Margaret Thatcher.

 The former carer is said to have made a £48,500 profit when selling the house eight years later.